2007 Regular Session

 NOW, THEREFORE, BE IT RESOLVED BY THE HOUSE OF REPRESENTATIVES OF THE STATE OF MISSISSIPPI, THE SENATE CONCURRING THEREIN, That we do hereby commend and congratulate Jumel C. Terry upon receiving the Regis F. Groff Youth Award by the National Black Caucus of State Legislators during its annual conference in Jackson, Mississippi, on December 2, 2006, and further express heartfelt wishes for continued success in all his future endeavors.

-BE IT FURTHER RESOLVED, That copies of this resolution be furnished to Congressman G. V. "Sonny" Montgomery and the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That copies of this resolution be furnished to Jumel C. Terry, Leflore County High School and to the members of the Capitol Press Corps.